CBC Concentrate (>98% pure). 100% Hemp Derived and Biosynthesized from Precursors Versions

 PPM’s CBC concentrate is ideally suited for fully customizable bespoke formulations and contains other phytocompounds that work synergistically with CBC in the entourage effect.

-The purity of PPM’s CBC concentrate has been tested by HPLC, LC-MS, NMR, IR, melting point, and elemental analysis.
-All analytical test results demonstrated the high quality and purity of PPM’s premium 100% hemp derived CBC concentrate.
+The purity of PPM’s CBC concentrate has been tested by HPLC, LC-MS, GCMS, NMR, IR, melting point, and elemental analysis.
+All analytical test results demonstrated the high quality and purity of PPM’s CBC concentrates.

 PPM’s CBC concentrate is processed in compliance with cGMP.
 It is available in kilo quantities.